atomdax/Yotoken/README.md

 ### Run

-Then you can either run the command-line daemon using `src/cobraxd` and `src/cobrax-cli`, or you can run the Qt GUI using `src/qt/cobrax-qt`
+Then you can either run the command-line daemon using `src/yotokend` and `src/yotoken-cli`, or you can run the Qt GUI using `src/qt/yotoken-qt`

-For in-depth description of Sparknet and how to use cobrax for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).
+For in-depth description of Sparknet and how to use yotoken for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).

 License
 -------

-cobraxcore is GPLv3 licensed.
+yotokencore is GPLv3 licensed.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/cobrax/cobrax/tags) are created regularly to indicate new official, stable release versions of cobrax.
+[Tags](https://github.com/yotoken/yotoken/tags) are created regularly to indicate new official, stable release versions of yotoken.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).